wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-azure-authenticator.md

 If you want to add an non-Azure account manually, for example, your Microsoft account, you can do it by doing the following:

+- Adding a non-Azure account manually can be done either by scanning the QR code or by entering the secret key.
-- First, you will need to obtain the secret key from the site the account is associated with.
+- If you are going to enter the secret key manually, obtain the secret key from the site the account is associated with.
 For example, in Outlook.com you go to your account settings, your security settings, and select setup an authentication app.
 You need to select I cannot scan the barcode to get the secret key.
+-

 ![Add Account](./media/multi-factor-authentication-azure-authenticator/secretkey.png)